-Riot police shield Hong Kong legislature as protesters gather against anthem bill
+Hong Kong police fire pepper pellets to disperse protests over security bill

 The bill carries penalties of up to three years jail and/or fines of up to HK$50,000 ($6,450) for those who insult the anthem.
 It also orders that primary and secondary school students in Hong Kong be taught to sing the “March of the Volunteers”, along with its history and etiquette.

-“As long as citizens don’t disrespect the anthem law, there’s no need to worry, I hope people can discuss the bill rationally,” said Cheung.
+“As long as citizens don’t disrespect the anthem law, there’s no need to worry, I hope people can discuss the bill rationally,” Chief Secretary Cheung said.

 The anthem bill is set for a second reading on Wednesday and is expected to become law next month.

-Reporting by Sarah Wu and Scott Murdoch; Writing by Anne Marie Roantree and Michael Perry; Editing by Stephen Coates and Lincoln Feast.
+Reporting by Sarah Wu and Scott Murdoch; Writing by Anne Marie Roantree and Michael Perry; Editing by Lincoln Feast and Stephen Coates